 Alice Glass: Rebuilding

-Her debut solo album arrived in 2022 to strong critical reception.
+The album comprised 13 tracks of music that retained the aggression and electronic abrasion that defined the duo, filtered through a perspective that is unmistakably her own.
+Reviewers at NME called it a creative reclamation.
+The description is accurate.
 The production was sharp and modern, leaning into industrial and hyperpop textures while maintaining the raw vocal intensity that made her performances so compelling.
 Subsequent releases have shown an artist who is not interested in nostalgia, who is actively evolving rather than retreating to what made her famous.

 Ethan Kath: The Silence